• International

 Empty reply does not make any sense for the end user

-Hello, I'm sorry you were unable to access the booklet, my apologies.
-It looks like this may be a TES blip, could you please try again, hopefully this will correct itself.
-Thank you
+Hello, I'm sorry you wee unable to access the booklet, my apologies.
+It looks like it may have been a TES blip.
+Please could you try again and if you still have an issue, email me; [email protected]

 Report this resource to let us know if it violates our terms and conditions.
 Our customer service team will review your report and will be in touch.